Table Of Contents

-As the leader of a SaaS company, you’re just as busy as you are concerned with making sure your bottom line is as healthy as possible.
+As a SaaS leader, you balance competing priorities while protecting your bottom line.
 There’s no denying that putting some aspects of cloud cost management on autopilot is a useful strategy.

-Most automated cost optimization platforms — one of our favorites is ProsperOps — use advanced algorithms to identify areas where you can find provider discounts or lower-cost alternatives to the resources you’re using now.
-This is an incredibly helpful approach because it immediately shaves costs off the top of your monthly cloud bill.
+Most automated cost-optimization platforms use advanced algorithms to identify opportunities to secure provider discounts or lower-cost alternatives to the resources you’re using now.
+This approach immediately reduces monthly cloud costs.

-However, you can’t stop there if you want to truly maximize your cost efficiency and keep your business humming along in the green even when times get tough.
+However, you can’t stop there if you want to truly maximize your cost efficiency and keep your business profitable even when times get tough.

 To achieve real results, you must dive deeply into your unit costs and use the information you find there to govern your future decisions.
 No automated platform can make these strategic decisions for you, but the effort required will pay off many times over in the long run.